 With an easy-to-use interface and an affordable price tag, the MC400 would be an ideal DJ turntable to look for.

 - Dedicated EQ and FX controls on each channel

 Those that have used a CDJ or any DJM series before might be familiar with this model.
 The Pioneer DJ DDJ RZX is highly functional and provides the user with a plethora of options to create amazing music.
 With large jog wheels and touch-activated performance pads, this is a true definition of class and functionality.

-The 7-inch screens will enable you to access your music (audio and video features) in the rekordbox DJ without the need to look at your laptop at all times.
-There’s an independent sampler section which enables the users to quantize, trim, and beat sync seamlessly.
+The 7-inch screens will enable you to access your music (audio and video features) in the record box DJ without the need to look at your laptop at all times.
+There’s an independent sampler section that enables the users to quantize, trim, and beat sync seamlessly.

 - High-resolution screens